TylerPollard410/Florida-Coral-Bleaching/README.md

 - The spatial gradient suggests that conservation efforts should prioritize areas with high predicted bleaching risk, particularly in the southeastern coastal zone.

+# Discussion

+This study applied a spatiotemporal modeling approach to assess coral bleaching trends across Florida’s reef systems, capturing both geographic variation and temporal changes.
+The results demonstrate that prolonged temperature anomalies (**TSA** and **TSA_DHW**) are the strongest predictors of bleaching, with additional associations observed for turbidity, cyclone frequency, and wind speed.
+While thermal stress is well-documented as a primary driver of bleaching, this analysis suggests that local environmental conditions, such as water quality and storm activity, may influence bleaching severity in complex ways.

+By incorporating both spatial and temporal variation, the model identifies region-specific and time-dependent patterns of bleaching risk, reinforcing the importance of localized conservation strategies.
+These findings emphasize the need for continued monitoring and adaptive management that considers both large-scale climate stressors and site-specific environmental factors.

+## Limitations

+While this study provides valuable insights, several limitations should be considered:

+- **Data Constraints**: The dataset spans from 2006 to 2016, preventing assessment of more recent bleaching trends.

+- **Model Assumptions**: The Bayesian Beta regression model imposes distributional constraints that may not fully capture extreme bleaching events.

+- **Unmeasured Factors**: Variables such as nutrient levels, local anthropogenic impacts, and additional reef health indicators were not included but may play a role in bleaching dynamics.

+## Future Directions

+While this study leveraged the most recent available FRRP data (2006–2016), future research could benefit from new data collection to assess whether the observed trends persist under current climate conditions.
+Additionally, further exploration of existing datasets could provide deeper insights into bleaching patterns by incorporating complementary environmental variables or alternative modeling approaches.

+Potential areas for methodological refinement include:

+- **Investigating Local Influences**: Further analysis could assess whether turbidity consistently mitigates bleaching severity and how storm-induced ocean mixing interacts with thermal stress.

+- **Enhancing Modeling Approaches**: Exploring alternative statistical frameworks, such as hierarchical or machine learning-based models, may improve predictive accuracy and better capture nonlinear relationships.

+- **Integrating Additional Environmental Variables**: If future datasets allow, incorporating nutrient levels, pollution metrics, or additional reef health indicators could refine understanding of bleaching dynamics.

+By focusing on these methodological improvements, future research can build upon this study’s findings to further improve bleaching risk assessments and conservation planning.